 When doing an event study, you will need different types of data, such as historical price data (more specifically, a time series of prices) on the stocks of the firms you want to study and on the reference markets of those stocks.
-While you may use Thomson One and Compustat for this purpose, Google and Yahoo!Finance are free and equally versatile sources of historical financial data.
-There are several Internet resources supporting your data collection efforts, ranging from instructional videos, websites (e.g., the Yahoo!Finance API), Excel macros or even micro services offering outsourced data preparation.

-Besides of financial data, you need the exact dates on which your events of interest took place and became known to the capital markets.
-Depending on your area of research and the questions you want to investigate, there are different sources of data on event dates.
-The following table provides you with potential sources of event data:

-|Securities and Exchange Commission||Regulatory actions and company filings|

-Edited text | When doing an event study, you will need different types of data, such as historical price data (more specifically, a time series of prices) on the stocks of the firms you want to study and on the reference markets of those stocks.
 While you may use Thomson One or Compustat for this purpose, Quandl (public domain), Google and Yahoo!Finance provide free historical financial data.
 There are several other Internet resources supporting your data collection efforts, ranging from instructional videos, websites (e.g., the Yahoo!Finance API), Excel macros or even micro services offering outsourced data preparation.

 Besides of financial data, you need the exact dates on which your events of interest took place and became known to the capital markets.
 Depending on your area of research and the questions you want to investigate, there are different sources of data on event dates.
 The following table provides you with potential sources of event data:

 |Securities and Exchange Commission||Regulatory actions and company filings|